Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 The latest graphic card is not the best choice because it has the best parameters but because it allows customers to play the most demanding games regarding system requirements.

-And more importantly, it lets them play in a trouble-free manner and provides the best experiences regarding the smoothness of the gameplay, quality of the graphics, or special effects.
+More importantly, it lets them play trouble-free and provides the best experiences regarding the smoothness of the gameplay, quality of the graphics, or special effects — in summary, it increases customer satisfaction.

-What in particular should you pay attention to when designing the E-Commerce Path to Purchase?
+What should you pay attention to when designing the E-Commerce Path to Purchase?

 Its design has to be preceded by thorough research and analysis, which should answer the following questions: